 Any student who has contracted a contagious disease may be restricted from attendance at school until the student is no longer contagious.
 The school district uses the Title 173- Nebraska Health and Human Services/Control of Communicable Disease, Chapter 3 of the Nebraska Administrative Code as a "best practice" guideline for contagious and infectious diseases.
+Any child with a fever of 100.5 F or over, or vomiting or diarrhea, will be sent home until they are fever free for 24 hrs or no further symptoms for 24hrs without taking any medication.
 If there are questions regarding the communicability of your child's health condition or if you know your child has contracted a contagious or communicable disease or condition not otherwise specified in board policy or this handbook, please call 402-857-2741.